-Our ethos is that community stewardship of green spaces makes our park better cared for, helps Parks do their job, reminds people that it is their park, allows for the uniqueness in each garden that only the individual minds of the stewards fosters and well-serves all park-going visitors.
+Our ethos is that community stewardship of green spaces makes our park better cared for, helps Parks do their job, reminds people that it is their park, allows for the uniqueness of our gardens that only the individual minds of their stewards fosters, and well-serves all park-going visitors.

 It matters, especially in these times, that people in a neighborhood feel there is something they have say over and that we work to back up that ‘privilege’ with our sweat, expertise, volunteer hours and consistent efforts.

-The SDR Coalition tries to work in coordination with Park’s staff, the police, Park’s Enforcement, elected representatives and the neighborhood.
+The Sara Roosevelt Park Community Coalition (SRPCC) intends to work in coordination with Park’s staff, the police, Park’s Enforcement, elected representatives and the neighborhood.
 Our goal is to make the park safe, enjoyable, eco-friendly, responsive to and respectful of the diverse needs of the local community and welcoming to all visitors.
 We work to have it be a human, bird and wildlife friendly place of respite as well as a beautiful garden-filled place.

 We welcome volunteers to join these efforts.
 This ‘policy statement’ is intended for anyone who is interested in the care of Sara Roosevelt Park and in joining the larger community in helping.